The Ancient Greek philosopher, Aristotle, once said that elephants were "the animal which surpasses all others in wit and mind."

 As entertaining and remarkable as these displays of intelligence are—and despite he positive impact they may be having on our social awareness regarding the incredible attributes of elephants and their likeness to us—this majestic species does not deserve to be used for the amusement of humans.

-Join AWF in the fight for the protection and preservation of elephants and donate today that they may have protected land to roam free, so that their only means of survival is not in captivity.
+Fight for the protection and preservation of elephants by donating today so that they may have protected land to roam free, so that their only means of survival is not in captivity.

 January is a singer, composer, producer, and performer known for her varied use of classical and modern instrumentation.
 Her music blends philosophic poetry, sonic texture, and soulful impulse.
 January is also a passionate wildlife advocate and uses her voice and talents for conservation.
 Visit January at januarymusic.net to learn more.